-Asian shares rally on US midterms, soothing fears of shifts
+World stocks settle after US election-inspired rally

-SINGAPORE (AP) — Asian markets were mostly higher on Thursday after the U.S. midterm elections went as expected, soothing fears of a sudden shift on trade and economic policies.
+SINGAPORE (AP) — World stock markets stabilized Thursday after rallying on the result of the U.S. midterm elections, which quelled fears of a drastic shift in policies.

-WALL STREET: Asian investors took the lead from a rebound on Wall Street.
-Large technology and consumer companies rallied and three-quarters of the stocks on the New York Stock Exchange traded higher as results from the U.S. midterm elections streamed in.
-The S&P 500 index jumped 2.1 percent to 2,813.89, its highest level in four weeks.
-The Dow Jones Industrial Average was 2.1 percent higher at 26,180.30 and the Nasdaq composite advanced 2.6 percent to 7,570.75.
-The Russell 2000 index of smaller-company stocks added 1.7 percent to 1,582.16.
+KEEPING SCORE: In Europe, Germany’s DAX fell back 0.2 percent to 11,558 and the CAC 40 in France slipped 0.1 percent to 5,135.
+Britain’s FTSE 100 gained 0.4 percent to 7,141.
+Wall Street was set to open lower after rebounding in the previous session.
+Futures for the S&P 500 index fell 0.4 percent and Dow futures lost 0.2 percent.

 U.S. MIDTERMS: In line with most polls, the Democrats took control of the House of Representatives while the Republicans held on to a majority in the Senate.
-Traders were hopeful that a larger Democrat presence could act as a check on President Donald Trump, but it is unlikely to change his position on China, with which he is locked in an escalating trade dispute.
-Because the possibilities for compromise and big agenda items seem limited, politics is that much less likely to crowd out the performance of the strong U.S. economy.
+A larger Democratic presence could act as a check on President Donald Trump, but it is unlikely to change his position on big agenda items.
+This sat well with investors, as politics is that much less likely to crowd out the performance of the strong U.S. economy.
+A Federal Reserve meeting ending Thursday is not expected to result in an interest rate hike.

 Most Read Business Stories